 “When I came here”, Reid said, “I was told Nick Sirianni is a really special coach.
 Really a good football coach.
 But, I had David (Culley).
 David was my assistant head coach and he had been with me for 14 years and so, he was coming with me.
 I loved [Sirianni’s] personality.
 He’s a guy that you can talk to and [he] communicates well.
 He’s got a fire to him that you appreciate – and the players appreciate.
 A personality is what I’m saying – a good personality.”

-Sirianni would meet his wife in Kansas, and holds no hard feelings about being moved on by Reid at the time.
-From there, he went to the San Diego Chargers and the Indianapolis Colts as an Offensive Coordinator, before finally moving to the Eagles in 2021.
+Sirianni then meets his wife in Kansas and holds no hard feelings about being moved on by Reid at the time.
+From there, he went to the San Diego Chargers and the Indianapolis Colts as an Offensive Coordinator before finally moving to the Eagles in 2021.